cloneofsimo/planning-with-diffusion-tutorial/README.md

 > Technical Report based on the experiments inspired by the paper: [Planning with Diffusion for Flexible Behavior Synthesis](https://arxiv.org/abs/2205.09991), by Michael Janner, Yilun Du, Joshua B. Tenenbaum and Sergey Levine

+###  It looks like video breaks on github.
+So run/view the notebook on [Google Colab](https://colab.research.google.com/drive/1MT-YhOAsdD-T3kAMCsViVZazk7HrZaat)

 Planning with diffusion models has garnered significant attention in the field of continuous action-space planning.
 However, implementing diffusion models from scratch for environments with high-dimensional action-observation spaces can be exceptionally challenging.
 Moreover, the current landscape lacks easily understandable tutorials for diffusion planners.
 Our goal with this technical report is to provide a more accessible and practical approach to planning with diffusion models, specifically focusing on trajectory planning.